Aconcagua Gear List

 Crampons attach to boots for traction on slippery surfaces of snow, ice, and stones.
 Semi-automatic is preferably used, but it can also be automatic or tape.

-We recommend 12-point steel crampons with anti-balling plates over 10-point aluminum or rigid crampons because the traction offered is superior.
+We recommend 12-point steel crampons with anti-balling plates over 10-point aluminum or rigid crampons because the traction is superior.
 They stand up to the potential time spent walking on rocks, and they fit modern boots well.
-We recommend trying your crampons on your boot model since some boot sizes require a more extended spreader bar.
+Testing the fixation of boots + crampons as a set is essential, as different double-layer boots may require different crampons.

 Recommended